MohammedEsafi/Ibot/README.md

 # Ibot

-Python script hat can automatically follow users based on hashtag list
+Python script that can automatically follow users based on hashtag list

 ## Installation